kiboko-labs/etl/docs/extractors.md

 `SpoutSheetExtractor`
 ---------------------

-Use `box/spout` component to read CSV, Excel and ODS files.
+Use `box/spout` component to read spreadsheets including CSV, Excel and ODS files, each line of the sheet will be considered as a line.

+The 2nd parameter of the constructor can determine the number of lines to skip, if needed.

+The next line will be considered as holding the field names for the whole file.

 ```php
 <?php